weiwei/weiwei.github.io/content/posts/2021-learning-rust-01.en.md

 Note how much work we have to do with this.
 We have to turn the `to_lowercase()` result (an iterator) to a string, then to an iterator of `char`s, then get its first item, then check if it matches the predefined list.

-## A Dumber, but Better Way
+## Dumber, but Better Implementations

-The above approach is enough to make the rust implementation slower than its node.js counterpart.
+The above approach is enough to make the rust implementation slower than its node.js counterpart (I could be wrong, I haven't tested).
 So I did the dumb method by letting `ALL_VOWELS` contain both upper and lower case letters.

 ```rust
 pub const ALL_VOWELS: [char; 22] = ['á', 'é', 'í', 'ó', 'ú', 'a', 'e', 'i', 'o', 'u', 'ü', 'Á', 'É', 'Í', 'Ó', 'Ú', 'A', 'E', 'I', 'O', 'U', 'Ü'];